Ian-Dzindo01/Chess-AI/README.md

 TODOs
 -----
-1. Implement a score function which evaluates how well the computer is playing.
+1. Implement a rating system.
 2. Look into minimax.

 Advanced: